 To date, there have only been a few high quality studies on the effects of valerian.
-The National Center for Complementary and Integrative Health (NCCIH) state that there is insufficient evidence to determine whether valerian can alleviate anxiety or depression.

 Studies suggest that valerian is generally safe.
 However, the NCCIH note that there is no information on the long-term use or safety of valerian in the following groups:

 People should also be aware that valerian may have a sleep inducing effect.
 Taking the herb with alcohol or sedatives will add to this effect and could be dangerous.